6102bitcoin/6102bitcoin/content/blog/compliant-miners.md

 # What if Censors mine on any block

-Then the risk of having a NC block orphaned is not even furtger reduced.
+Then the risk of having a NC block orphaned is now even further reduced.

 ---